switch-ch/SWITCHengines-image-builder/README.md

 ## Build the images

-Now you can login to the instance and use the `./SWITCHengines-create-images.sh` script.
+Now you can login to the instance and use the script:

+    ./SWITCHengines-create-images.sh

 You can check the progress of the script with the logfiles produced in the `/tmp` folder.